machinetranslate/machinetranslate.org/resources/education.md

 ## Great Learning

 **Machine Translation** in a course from Great Learning.
-This pre-recorded course is designed for developers with intermediate knowledge in computer science.
+This pre-recorded course is designed for developers with intermediate knowledge of computer science.

 [olympus.mygreatlearning.com/courses/74236](https://olympus.mygreatlearning.com/courses/74236)